Forget Barbie: Meet CSIRO’s real-life STEM role models

 I feel passionate about managing food safety based on science.
 Ever since university, I’ve loved working with food.
 The food we eat contributes to our health, and we need to make sure the way food is produced and handled does not cause foodborne illnesses.

-My main tip for aspiring microbiologists is that investing time and effort in your learning and education will be very rewarding in the long run.
+My main tip for aspiring food scientists and microbiologists is that investing time and effort in your learning and education will be very rewarding in the long run.
 What feels tough and challenging at times during those years at university will make sense when your effort has taken you to your dream job.
 And your personal development as part of the academic community will be a bonus.

 Most of my education from high school to my postgraduate studies has been financially sponsored by merit-based scholarships, meaning that if you are driven, persevere and keep learning, opportunities will emerge and take you places.